marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 ## Configure 'app1' for Storybook

-Regardless of package manager you're using, generate Storybook files and modification using `npx`:
+Regardless of package manager you're using, generate Storybook files and modifications using `npx`:

 ```shell
 npx nx g @nrwl/angular:storybook-configuration app1